Access4Learning/sif3-framework-dotnet/README.md

 - Added an EntityFrameworkCore specific integration project - Tardigrade.Framework.EntityFrameworkCore.
 - Created demo setup data files for the AU Consumer to connect to the ASP.NET Core demo Provider.
 - Deprecated and deleted the IGenericRepository interface in-lieu of the IRepository interface from the Tardigrade.Framework NuGet package.
 This required the removal of bulk operations and retrieval by example object.
+- Deprecated and deleted the IGenericService interface in-lieu of the IObjectService interface from the Tardigrade.Framework NuGet package.
 - Updated third-party NuGet packages.
 - General code clean-up.